 The brownstone-styled Oculus near the entrance of the Barclays Center is a beautiful piece of avant-garde, but the odyssey of the Brooklyn Nets is just as inspiring - a triumph of a team to return to its home in New York.
 As one of the first members of the short-lived American Basketball Association, the team began as the New Jersey Americans, a short-lived phase before coming of age as the New York Nets.
 After getting accustomed to the Empire State, the Nets won two ABA championships and one division title, making use of their own unique style and the gracious help of “Dr. J.” After the ABA merged with the NBA, the Nets were exiled to New Jersey.
 With the Nets parking into their new home, they almost slipped into obscurity before winning NBA division titles in 2002, 2003, 2004 and 2006 until finally in 2012, they moved back to New York.
 Though not as old as the Brooklyn Bridge or the Soldiers’ and Sailors’ Arch, the Barclays Center has become a part of Brooklyn, just like the Nets.
 Other teams are making the journey to Barclays - the New York Islanders NHL team is attempting to rebuild their Stanley Cup dynasty in the brownstone borough, moving from Uniondale.
 And the Brooklyn Knights will be parking in Brooklyn from Queens.
 No matter what team or event is going on, Barclays Center parking will always be difficult if a sports fan doesn’t have their ticket in advance.
 However, one won’t have to take a rain check because of parking if they let ParkWhiz do the work for them and get a Barclays Center parking pass.

-ParkWhiz is very easy to use: find your event, spend the same change you would use for a ride or a few corndogs on Coney Island, print your ticket and park in a pre-booked spot.
+ParkWhiz is very easy to use: find your event, print your ticket and park in a pre-booked spot.
 Everyone else will ask if you had to sell someone a bridge in New York, but if they think you had to spend a lot of money, tell them to fuhgeddaboudit!